-Portrait mode on iPhone lets you click pictures in which the main subject (person or object) appears sharp while the background is blurred.
-It looks (roughly) as if the image has been captured using a DSLR or mirrorless camera.
-If you are wondering how to take Portrait snaps, apply filters and effects, edit portrait photos, or more than read ahead and be the master for portrait photography with your iPhone.
+Portrait mode is a feature that lets you click pictures with the main subject in focus while keeping the background blurred.
+The feature is identical to that of a DSLR camera.
+So, if you are wondering how to take Portrait snaps, apply filters and effects, edit portrait photos, or more, then read ahead and be the master for portrait photography with your iPhone.

 - Difference between Portrait mode and Portrait Lighting